merge-api/merge-hris-java/docs/TeamsApi.md

 <a name="teamsRetrieve"></a>
 # **teamsRetrieve**
-> Team teamsRetrieve(xAccountToken, id, expand, includeRemoteData)
+> Team teamsRetrieve(xAccountToken, id, includeRemoteData)